-- SEC.
-12. Period for Decision by the Board.
-The Board of Commissioners shall decide deportation cases within thirty (30) days from the date they are submitted for decision or resolution. - SEC.
-13. Meetings of the Board.
-In all cases, the Board of Commissioners shall convene and act as a collegial body in all matters referred to in Section 10 of this Act.
+SEC.
+12. Period for Decision by the Board. - The Board shall decide deportation cases within thirty (30) days from the date they are submitted for decision or resolution.

+SEC.
+13. Meetings of the Board. - In all cases, the Board shall convene and act as a collegial body in all matters referred to in Section 10 of this Act.
 The Board shall meet at least once a week or, if necessary, twice a week.
-Members of the Board shall be notified accordingly and the presence of the Chairperson and two (2) members shall constitute a quorum. - SEC.
-14. Board Secretary.
-The Board shall be assisted by a Board Secretary who shall be appointed by the Commissioner.
-He/she must be a member of the Philippine Bar in good standing for at least three (3) years prior to his/her appointment.
-He/she shall keep a docket book for deportation cases, applications for revocation of immigration status, applications for recognition of Philippine citizenship by reason of birth or marriage, applications for legalization of residence and applications for refugee status.
+Members of the Board shall be notified accordingly and the presence of the Chairperson and two (2) members shall constitute a quorum.

+SEC.
+14. Board Secretary. - The Board shall be assisted by a Board Secretary who shall be appointed by the Commissioner.
+He/ she must be a member of the Philippine Bar in good standing for at least three (3) years prior to his/her appointment.
+He/ she shall keep a docket book for deportation cases, applications for revocation of immigration status, applications for recognition of Philippine citizenship by reason of birth or marriage, applications for legalization of residence and applications for refugee status.

-2 THE EXECUTIVE DIRECTOR
+THE EXECUTIVE DIRECTOR

-- SEC.
-15. Appointment and Tenure There shall be an Executive Director of the Commission who shall be appointed by the Secretary upon the recommendation of the Commissioner, and whose term shall be co-terminous with the Commissioner.
-He/she must be a natural-born citizen of the Philippines, at least thirty (30) years of age and a member of the Philippine Bar in good standing for at least five (5) years prior to his/her appointment. - SEC.
-16. Powers and Duties.
-The Executive Director shall: - (a) Advise and assist the Commissioner in the formulation and implementation of the objectives, policies, plans and programs of the Commission; - (b) Oversee all the operational activities of the Commission; - (c) Coordinate the programs and projects of the Commission and be responsible for its economical, efficient and effective administration; - (d) Administer oaths in connection with all matters relating to the business of the Commission; and - (e) Perform such other duties as may be assigned by the Commissioner.
+SEC.
+15. Appointment and Tenure - There shall be an Executive Director of the Commission who shall be appointed by the President, and whose term shall be co-terminous with the Commissioner.
+He/she must be a natural-born citizen of the Philippines, at least thirty (30) years of age and a member of the Philippine Bar in good standing for at least five (5) years prior to his/her appointment.

+SEC.
+16. Powers and Duties. - The 'Executive Director shall:

+- (a) Advise and assist the Commissioner m the formulation and Implementation of the objectives, policies, plans and programs of the Commission; - (b) Oversee all the operational activities of the Commission; - (c) Coordinate the programs and projects of the Commission and be responsible for its economical, efficient and effective administration;